interval1066/propertis/README.md

 TODO:
-Add bitmask processing to parse options rather than simple flags so I can add a few more oprions, like what to do when an option's default is used (in the case the property doesn't exist as far as the application is concerned, should it be added or ignored- currently the option is automatically added.)
+Add bitmask processing to parse options rather than simple flags so I can add a few more options, like what to do when an option's default is used (in the case the property doesn't exist as far as the application is concerned, should it be added or ignored- currently the option is automatically added.)
 Also need to track down a bug that sometimes occures when writing the